asdine/madame/README.rst

 Schemas
 -------
-Madame keep database schemas separated from code, and uses JSON to describe them.
+Madame keeps database schemas separated from code, and uses JSON to describe them.
 To validate the data, it uses the strong schema validation library : `Validictory <https://github.com/sunlightlabs/validictory>`_. ::

   {